logux/client/README.md

 Logux is a client-server communication protocol.
 It synchronizes events between clients and server logs.

-This library allows to put a events (like “actions” in Redux) to local log and synchronize them with [Logux server] and then to all other online clients.
+This 6 KB library allows to put a events (like “actions” in Redux) to local log and synchronize them with [Logux server] and then to all other online clients.